holly-cummins/catastrophe-web/README.md

 ### Running the server locally (from the command line)

+This service uses the [Liberty Consul Service Discovery sample extension](https://github.com/WASdev/sample.consulservicediscovery) to register itself with a Consul server.
+Before building, clone and build that project, so that it's in the local maven repository.

 Run

     gradle runServer

-The application should be available on http://localhost:9080.
+The application should be available on http://localhost:8080.

+To exercise the end to end flow locally, you may wish to use the `SERVICE_` override of the consul extension, by adding the following to `server.env`

+    SERVICE_restscoring=localhost:8081
+    SERVICE_restcats=localhost:8082
+    SERVICE_restusers=localhost:8085

 ### Deploying to a single board computer